Virgin Media O2 Logo in white

 Sheridan Smith as Emma Kavanagh in The Royle Family.

-Stream series 1-4 in Apps > BBC iPlayer + U&GOLD on demand now
+Stream series 1-3 now in Apps > BBC iPlayer

 One of Smith’s earliest roles was as vegetarian Emma Kavanagh in The Royle Family, who first appeared at then-boyfriend Antony Royle’s 18th birthday party.
-She spent the evening with the sofa-slouching family refusing wafer-thin ham sandwiches, in a classic comedy moment that catapulted Smith onto our screens.
+She spent the evening with the sofa-slouching family refusing wafer-thin ham sandwiches, in a classic comedy moment that catapulted Smith to national recognition.

 Two Pints Of Lager And A Packet Of Crisps